 - Chicken breasts.
 Skinless and boneless.

 - Shallots.
-Chopped.
-Due to their delicate flavor, shallots work a lot better for this recipe than onions.
+Due to their delicate flavor, shallots work much better for this recipe than onions.

 - Mushroom.
-Sliced brown mushrooms.
 I love using brown mushrooms for this recipe as they have a rich, savory flavor and hold their shape well.
-Other types of mushrooms you can use are shiitake, porcini, and button mushrooms.
+Other types of mushrooms you can use are porcini and button mushrooms.

 - Heavy cream.
 For a rich, creamy sauce.